szabgab/Perl-Maven/README.md

 Munin integration
 ===================

-1) Install the following packages to the system perl  libdbi-perl libdbd-sqlite-perl libjson-xs-perl 2)
+1) Install the following packages to the system perl  libdbi-perl libdbd-sqlite-perl libjson-xs-perl libmongodb-perl 2)

 ```